 2. Texas State Bird: Northern mockingbird

-The northern mockingbird has been representing Texas as its state bird since the idea of having state birds in 1920.
+Governor Dan Moody approved this measure and Texas became the first state to select a bird mascot.
 Since the bird is found in all parts of the state, it was the obvious choice.

 3. Texas Large State Mammal: Texas longhorn